-- 5. CIS handling information classified CONFIDENTIEL UE/EU CONFIDENTIAL and above shall be protected in such a way that the information cannot be compromised by unintentional electromagnetic emanations ("TEMPEST security measures"). - 6.
+- 5. CIS handling information classified CONFIDENTIEL UE/EU CONFIDENTIAL and above shall be protected in such a way that the information cannot be compromised by unintentional electromagnetic emanations (TEMPEST security measures).Security measures shall be implemented to protect CIS handling information classified CONFIDENTIEL UE/EU CONFIDENTIAL and above against the compromise of information through unintentional electromagnetic emanations ("TEMPEST security measures"); the security measures shall be commensurate with the risk of exploitation and the classification of the information. - 6.
 Where the protection of EUCI is provided by cryptographic products, such products shall be approved as follows: - (a) the confidentiality of information classified SECRET UE/EU SECRET and above shall be protected by cryptographic products approved by the Council as Crypto Approval Authority (CAA), upon recommendation by the Security Committee; - (b) the confidentiality of information classified CONFIDENTIEL UE/EU CONFIDENTIAL or RESTREINT UE/EU RESTRICTED shall be protected by cryptographic products approved by the Secretary-General of the Council (hereinafter referred to as "the Secretary-General") as CAA, upon recommendation by the Security Committee.

-Notwithstanding point (b), within Member States' national systems, the confidentiality of EUCI classified CONFIDENTIEL UE/EU CONFIDENTIAL or RESTREINT UE/EU RESTRICTED may be protected by cryptographic products approved by a Member State's CAA.
+Notwithstanding point (b), within Member States' national systems, the confidentiality of EUCI classified CONFIDENTIEL UE/EU CONFIDENTIAL or RESTREINT UE/EU RESTRICTED may be protected by cryptographic products approved by a Member State's CAA for the protection of EUCI.